The Paraclete and the Three Barriers

 When the Gospel Text Was Read Against the Doctrine

-But this was not only an early modern phenomenon.
+Nor was this only an early modern phenomenon.
 In the early Jewish-Christian world, groups such as the Ebionites preserved a strongly monotheistic reading of Jesus.
-Britannica describes them as believing in one God and teaching that Jesus was the Messiah and the true prophet of Deuteronomy 18:15.[9]
-Whatever one makes of their broader theology, their existence shows that Jesus could be read within a prophetic and Israel-centered framework very early in Christian history.
+Britannica describes them as believing in one God and teaching that Jesus was the Messiah and the true prophet

 The Nicene and post-Nicene controversies show the same point from another direction.
 The relation between Jesus and God was not treated as obvious and settled from the beginning.
-The Council of Nicaea condemned Arius and declared the Son to be of one substance with the Father, but Britannica notes that this was only the beginning of a long dispute and that Arian influence continued for centuries.[10]
+The Council of Nicaea condemned Arius and declared the Son to be of one substance

-In the early modern period, Socinian and Unitarian currents continued the same broad line of resistance to later Trinitarian categories.
-Socinians rejected the Trinity and accepted Jesus as God’s revelation while still regarding him as a man, divine by office rather than by nature.[11]
-English Unitarian history also preserves figures such as John Biddle, who argued from the Greek New Testament that the doctrine of the Trinity was not of scriptural origin.[12]
+In the early modern period, Socinian and Unitarian currents carried on the same broad line of resistance to later Trinitarian categories.
+Socinians rejected the Trinity and accepted Jesus as God’s revelation while still regarding him as a man, divine by office rather than by nature

 A related fluidity also appears in early Christian reflection on Spirit, angelic mediation, and prophecy.
-The point is not a simple before-and-after line at Nicaea.
+The history is not a simple before-and-after line at Nicaea.
 Clement of Alexandria belongs to the pre-Nicene world, while Aphrahat writes in the fourth century.
-The important point is that before later boundaries fully hardened, some Christian writers could still speak in ways that allowed Spirit, angelic mediation, Logos, prophecy, and divine revelation to overlap.
+The point is that before later boundaries fully hardened, some Christian writers could still speak in ways that allowed Spirit, angelic mediation, Logos, prophecy, and divine revelation to overlap.

-Bogdan G. Bucur describes this pattern as angelomorphic pneumatology, a way of speaking about the Spirit through angelic imagery.
+a way of speaking about the Spirit through angelic imagery.
 Bucur’s study presents Clement’s angelomorphic pneumatology as part of a wider early Christian pattern that also includes the Shepherd of Hermas, Justin Martyr, and Aphrahat; in this account, Aphrahat’s fourth-century Syriac witness further supports the existence of an early Christian tradition of speaking about the Spirit in angelic terms.[13]
 Gabriel was already a familiar heavenly messenger in Jewish and Christian scripture: in Daniel, Gabriel interprets visions; in Luke, Gabriel announces the births of John the Baptist and Jesus.[14]

 So What Do We See When We Look at the Text Without Those Barriers?